Wanted (South Korean TV series)

 Wanted (Korean: 원티드) is a 2016 South Korean television series starring Kim Ah-joong, Ji Hyun-woo, Uhm Tae-woong and Park Hae-joon.
-It aired on SBS on Wednesdays and Thursdays at 21:55 (KST) from June 22 to August 18, 2016 for 16 episodes.
+It aired on SBS TV on Wednesdays and Thursdays at 21:55 (KST) from June 22 to August 18, 2016 for 16 episodes.

 Plot

 Jung Hye-in (Kim Ah-joong) is a top actress in Korea who reigns over dramas, movies, and commercials.
 The drama begins when Jung Hye-in's son is kidnapped on the day she announces her retirement.
 With the help of PD Shin Dong-wook (Uhm Tae-woong) and police detective Cha Seung-in (Ji Hyun-woo), she ends up participating in a live reality show where she follows the kidnapper's orders, and in the process uncovers clues towards catching the culprit and finding her son.